GriffinPlus/mguard-config-tool/README.md

     path: ./data/output-update-packages       # directory: update packages with firmware and the merged configuration are put here
 ```

 The configured directories are created, if necessary and permissions allow that.
-Before the service can run, the base configuration
+Before the service can run, the base
-file and the firmware files must be provided in the configured directories.
-If the base configuration is missing, the service
+configuration file and the firmware files must be provided in the configured directories.
+If the base configuration is
-will fail to start.
-If the sdcard template is missing, the generated packages will not contain any firmware files - only the merged
+missing, the service will fail to start.
+If the sdcard template is missing, the generated packages will not contain any
-configuration.
+firmware files - only the merged configuration.

 ## Known Limitations

 - Comments: Reading a configuration file discards comments, so a written configuration file does not contain any comments.
+- Migrations: Only a selection of migrations is implemented to make our own usecases work.
+The lack on documentation about
+  ATV documents and migrations forced us to deduce needed migration steps from observed behavior.
+If you discover further
+  steps that are needed to migrate from one version to another, please let us know by opening an issue.

 ## Issues and Contributions